Author: Leah Pattem

 Wander around Lavapiés’ maze of connected high streets and find dozens of Asian spice stores firmly grounded.
 Gentrification is going to need to work hard to push these neighbours out.

-My favourite place to buy Indian ingredients is Parvenn Akter on Calle Miguel Servet 8, because of its huge variety of authentic products.
-Many brands you find in this shop are the same as those found in India and are priced very reasonably.
-I also buy my tea here: good old PG Tips.
+Some of my favourite places to buy Indian ingredients are Parvenn Akter Spice Shop on Calle Miguel Servet, 8, and Spice Bazar on Calle Lavapiés, 49.
+The huge variety of products and brands in this shop are the same as those found in India, and are priced very reasonably.

 Middle Eastern, North African, Sub-Saharan African, Caribbean and East Asian products are also sold here and in other shops in Lavapiés.
-You can find tahini, harissa, halal meat, yuca, palm oil, coconut oil, date syrup, rose water, dried fish, lime pickle, pickled jellyfish, lentils, black salt, durian, scotch bonnet chili peppers, basmati rice, fresh mint and coriander, just to name a few things.
-You can also buy beauty products here like soaps, perfumes and hair oils.
+You can find tahini, harissa, yucca, palm oil, coconut oil, date syrup, rose water, dried fish, lime pickle, pickled jellyfish, lentils, black salt, durian, scotch bonnet chilli peppers, basmati rice, fresh mint and coriander, just to name a few things.

-For Indian sweets, the best place to go is Noman Sweet Shop on Calle Tribulete 13.
-The owners are very generous and will let you try anything before you buy it.
+For Indian sweets, Noman Sweet Shop on Calle Tribulete, 13 is great.
 They also have some home-made savoury snacks like vegetable samosas and onion bhajis.
 Open late, they’re a great place for a between-bar foodie pit stop.

 Samee Sweet shop is another of my favourites.
 They also have delicious samosas which I make a regular stop for on my commute home.

 - Parvenn Akter Spice Shop and Carnicería: Calle Miguel Servet, 8